Updated: Jun 30

 From beginning to end the Brit Awards stunned with its live performances.
 Billie Eilish gave one of her most powerful performances to date, singing her James Bond theme song “No Time To Die.”
-Joined by a full string orchestra, Billie reached new heights in her statues as a performer, as she nailed the power note at the end.
+Joined by a full-string orchestra, Billie reached new heights in her status as a performer, as she nailed the power note at the end.
 The crowd erupted in celebration several moments during her piece.

 Not all the performers sang slow, put you in your feels songs.
-Lizzo put on a high energy performance medley of her top four hits "Cuz I Love You," "Good as Hell," "Juice," and "Truth Hurts."
-Let me just say we THOUGHT Americans’ loved Lizzo, but The Brits turned OUT for the queen!
+Lizzo put on a high-energy performance medley of her top four hits "Cuz I Love You," "Good as Hell," "Juice," and "Truth Hurts."
+Let us just say we THOUGHT Americans’ loved Lizzo, but The Brits turned OUT for the queen!
 Those fans were screaming the lyrics to her!
-Mabel a UK pop princess also put on a lively and colorful performance of her hit song “Don’t Call Me Up.”
+Mabel, a UK pop princess, also put on a lively and colorful performance of her hit song “Don’t Call Me Up.”

 However, the most impactful performances of the night came from artists Dave and Stormzy.
 Dave performed his song “Black,” which is about the social and political issues of racism in England, going as far as to call Boris Johnston a racist and calling out the hypocrisy in coverage of Meghan Markle vs Kate Middleton in British tabloids.
 He highlights the struggle black men and women in Europe and arguably around the world face in the form of discrimination and violence against them.
 He started the performance by playing the piano, which he then allows another pianist to take over as he stands, giving his testimony.
 The piano transforms into a picture box that correlates images Dave paints through his lyrics.